Arm Knitting went viral some years ago. This knitting is on a massive scale. Instead of knitting needles, you use your arms.

 Table Of Contents

-What is Arm Knitting?
+What Is Arm Knitting?

-Unlike knitting you don’t have to turn the work when working back and forth.
-You swap the stitches from right arm to your left arm.
+Unlike knitting, don’t turn the work when working back and forth.
+Swap the stitches from your right arm to your left arm.
 Casting on the stitches on the left arm is better for lefties.
 Giant or extreme knitting looks amazing, but storing massive needles is hard.
 Arm knitting is the go!

 Knitting a blanket isn’t the best beginner project!
-Knitting with arms takes practice and no two arms are the same.
-If you love the look of a arm knitted blanket and the pattern designer had thinner forearms than you, it’s possible that your size blanket will look entirely different.
+Knitting with arms takes practice, and no two arms are the same.
+If you love the look of a pattern and the designer had thinner forearms than you, your blanket may look different.

 How Do You Arm Knit?